Mesheo/5-Days-Of-Javascript/README.md

 * charAt()
 * search()

- The most valueble part was reading about how to make an organized Readme file and expose your code to the world, this article helped and is still helping a lot:
+ The most valuable part was reading about how to make an organized Readme file and expose your code to the world, this article helped and is still helping a lot:
 <a href="https://meakaakka.medium.com/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3"> A Beginners Guide to writing a Kickass README ✍ </a>

 # Day 2️